fedorov-iv/symbare/README.md

 ### Configure your web-server

-Create a virtual host in your web-server config with the name of symbare.ifedor.loc (comes with fixtures)
+Create a virtual host in your web-server config with the name of symbare.ifedor.loc (comes with fixtures).
+You are free to change it afterwards.

 3) And some more
 --------------------------------